GDQuest/website/content/news/2023/12/godot-4-courses-early-access/index.md

 ![Release timeline of Godot 4 courses in early access](release-timeline.webp)

 In related news, we're introducing an exciting new bundle: **[The Great Godot 4 Starter Kit](https://school.gdquest.com/products/bundle_godot_4_starter_kit)**.
 It takes you from zero to 2D and 3D gamedev and on to Godot game mechanics pro.
 In short, it's a great kit if you're really serious about learning Godot.

-Note that if you already bought Learn to Code From Zero and Node Essentials for Godot 3, you will already get 2 out of the 3 courses in this bundle for free: [Learn 2D Gamedev From Zero](https://school.gdquest.com/products/learn_2d_gamedev_godot_4) and [Node Essentials Godot 4 Edition](https://school.gdquest.com/products/node_essentials_godot_4), respectively.
+Note that if you already bought Learn to Code From Zero and Node Essentials for Godot 3, you will already get 2 out of the 3 courses in this bundle for free: [Learn 2D Gamedev From Zero](https://school.gdquest.com/products/learn_2d_gamedev_godot_4) and [Advanced Mechanics: Godot 4 Node Essentials](https://school.gdquest.com/products/node_essentials_godot_4), respectively.

 In that case, we would recommend getting the [3D course](https://school.gdquest.com/products/learn_3d_gamedev_godot_4) separately instead of the bundle.

 ## For a limited time, you can save up to 50% by pre-ordering Godot 4 courses

 Until December 10, 2023, you can add the extra Godot 4.3 coupon **EARLYBIRD** to the existing presale to save even more.

 If you know anyone who's learning, this might be a good opportunity to share with them.